julian-hecker/heck-reset/README.md

 Heck Reset solves points 1 and 2 with a modified version of [Normalize.css](https://github.com/necolas/normalize.css), [Marx.css](https://github.com/mblode/marx), and [Sanitize.css](https://github.com/csstools/sanitize.css).

-To solve point 3, it uses customizable SCSS variables.
+To solve point 3, it uses customizable `!default` SCSS variables.

+## Special Thanks
+- [bitsofcode](https://bitsofco.de/a-look-at-css-resets-in-2018/), the article that inspired this project
+- [jkorpela.fi](http://jkorpela.fi/www/testel.html), the HTML doc that shows how all the elements are displayed.
+This is instrumental to testing the effects of a CSS reset.